hitsuji/gabe-gear-plymouth/README.md

 # Gabe Gear Plymouth Theme

-A theme for Plymouth featuring and animate by u/c_i3 (I think)
+A theme for Plymouth featuring an animation by u/c_i3 (I think)

 ## Installation